MicrosoftDocs/office-developer-client-docs/docs/shared/compatibility-issues-in-office.md

 These messages can appear if the add-in or macro-enabled document code uses an object, member, collection, enumeration, or constant that behaves differently from previous versions of Office.

-**Table 3.
-Issues displayed in the telemetry log about behavior changes**
+The following table contains issues displayed in the telemetry log about behavior changes.

 |**Event ID**|**Introduced in version**|**Applications affected**|**Additional Information**|**Title**|**Description**|
 |:-----|:-----|:-----|:-----|:-----|:-----|